HRegniez/intro-component-with-signup-form-master/README.md

 ## Overview

-Decided to do this challenge to keep improving my JavaScript.
+Decided to do this challenge to learn more about forms and how to handle them using JavaScript

 ### The challenge